MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### RAS and IAS Servers

 Computers that are members of the RAS and IAS Servers group, when properly configured, can use remote access services.
 By default, this group has no members.
-Computers that are running the Routing and Remote Access service are added to the group automatically, such as IAS servers and Network Policy Servers.
+Computers that are running the Routing and Remote Access Service (RRAS) and remote access services like Internet Authentication Service (IAS) and Network Policy Servers are added to the group automatically.
 Members of this group have access to certain properties of User objects, such as Read Account Restrictions, Read Logon Information, and Read Remote Access Information.

 The RAS and IAS Servers group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).